Honey Dwarf Gourami Red (Colisa chuna red)

 Another smaller labyrinth fish that highlights why Gold Giant Gourami need larger pellet sizes and more substantial vegetable feeding.

 Overfeeding causes ammonia spikes, cloudy water, and excess waste very quickly with this species.
-Remove uneaten food promptly and avoid relying on low-grade flake foods or random supermarket products marketed alongside searches like tropical fish food amazon uk, amazon uk tropical fish food, or tropical fish food ebay uk unless the ingredients and pellet size are actually suitable.
+Remove uneaten food promptly and avoid relying on low-grade flake or random supermarket products unless the ingredients and pellet size are actually suitable for a large omnivore.

 The Gold Giant Gourami is a broad, laterally compressed fish with a powerful body, rounded forehead, long dorsal and anal fins, and thick lips adapted for browsing and picking at food.
 The adult gold giant gourami size of 45cm makes it dramatically larger than the species many people picture when they think of gouramies.
 Juveniles are often slimmer and paler, while mature fish become deeper-bodied and more imposing.

 The gold form develops a warm yellow to honey-gold base colour, often with cream, bronze, or faint olive shading depending on age, diet, and lighting.
-In the right display, it stands out among more typical common tropical fish uk stock and can rival many most colourful tropical fish uk species for visual impact through sheer size and sheen rather than bright striping.
-See our product image, tropical-fish-uk.webp, for the body profile and colour tone expected from healthy stock.
+In the right display, it stands out among more typical common tropical fish UK stock and can rival many of the most colourful tropical fish UK species for visual impact through sheer size and sheen rather than bright striping.

-When hobbyists search for live tropical fish delivered uk or tropical fish delivered uk, appearance matters—but body condition matters more.
+For buyers ordering live tropical fish delivered UK-wide, appearance matters—but body condition matters more.
 A healthy specimen should have clear eyes, full flanks, intact finnage, and smooth, even scales.
 The head should not look pinched, and the fish should approach food confidently.
-This species is sometimes compared by buyers browsing the best tropical fish shop uk, best tropical fish shop in uk, or even the biggest tropical fish shop uk for a true “show fish” purchase.
+This species is a genuine “show fish” purchase from a specialist tropical fish shop UK rather than an everyday community addition.

 The first rule of gold giant gourami tank mates is simple: think big, robust, and calm.
 This species is semi-aggressive rather than relentlessly violent, but it is territorial, powerful, and fully capable of swallowing small fish.
-If you are asking gold giant gourami compatible fish, the shortlist includes large catfish, large plecos, and some substantial cichlids that can handle similar water conditions without constant conflict.
+When choosing gold giant gourami compatible fish, the shortlist includes large catfish, large plecos, and some substantial cichlids that can handle similar water conditions without constant conflict.

 Good companions are fish that occupy different zones, can tolerate warm water, and are too large to be viewed as food.
 Large sailfin plecos, sturdy Synodontis, and some peaceful-to-moderate large cichlids can work in very spacious systems.
-Among labyrinth fish, this is not the best gourami for community tank setups.
-Smaller gouramies such as Dwarf Gourami, X Cobalt Dwarf Gourami, X Red Paradise Fish, X Silver Platinum Three-Spot Gourami, and X Red Three-Spot Gourami are better choices for standard mixed aquariums.
+Among labyrinth fish, this is not the best gourami for a community tank.
+Smaller gouramies such as Dwarf Gourami, Cobalt Dwarf Gourami, Red Paradise Fish, Silver Platinum Three-Spot Gourami, and Red Three-Spot Gourami are better choices for standard mixed aquariums.

 Avoid tiny tetras, rasboras, shrimp, delicate livebearers, and slow fancy fish.
-The question what tropical fish are aggressive often leads people to focus only on overt fin-nippers, but with giant gouramis the bigger issue is size mismatch and food competition.
+People often focus only on overt fin-nippers when asking which fish are aggressive, but with giant gouramis the bigger issue is size mismatch and food competition.
 This fish can also damage delicate species simply by barging through the tank.
 Invertebrates are poor companions; shrimp will usually be eaten, and snails may be harassed.

 A single adult in 800-1000 litres may be kept alone as a wet pet-style display.
 In a larger aquarium, a single Gold Giant Gourami with one or two robust bottom dwellers can work.
 A mated pair requires more space and close observation.
-If you are asking how many gold giant gourami in a tank, the safest answer for most home aquariums is one specimen unless the system is exceptionally large and designed around them.
+For most home aquariums, the safest number is one specimen unless the system is exceptionally large and designed around them.

-For buyers wondering what tropical fish should i get or what size fish should i get, this species is only suitable if you are deliberately building around a giant centrepiece.
-It is not a fish to add on impulse to a standard aquarium. fish tank uk setup.
-It also should not be mixed casually with tiny specialist species such as Dario Tigris - Black Tiger Dario - Labyrinth Fish or X Dario Tigris.
+This species is only suitable if you are deliberately building around a giant centrepiece.
+It is not a fish to add on impulse to a standard home aquarium, and it should not be mixed casually with tiny specialist species such as Dario Tigris - Black Tiger Dario - Labyrinth Fish or Dario Tigris.

 | Species | Compatible? | Notes |